-In New York, the allocation between personal injury and wrongful death claims involves a determination of how to distribute settlement proceeds.
+In New York, the allocation between personal injury and wrongful death claims involves determining how to distribute settlement proceeds.
 Recoveries designated for wrongful death, governed by EPTL 5-4.4, are distributed among the decedent’s distributees according to their pecuniary injuries.
 This process aims to prevent creditors from accessing funds allocated to wrongful death, emphasizing the distinct nature of these claims.
-Such allocations are subject to careful legal scrutiny, providing a framework for just and equitable distribution in cases involving both personal injury and wrongful death.
+Such allocations are subject to careful legal scrutiny, providing a framework for just and equitable distribution in cases involving personal injury and wrongful death.

 Background Facts